verida/documentation/docs/extensions/vue-starter-kit.md

 ```

-- NOTE : You can retrieve the user application `context` from the parameter of the `onSuccess` function passed as a prop .
+- NOTE : You can retrieve the user application `context` from the parameter of the `onConnected` event emitter pass to the component .

 This works for both the `vda-login` and `vda-account`